Discover more from Mustefa's newsletter

 About 60 years of modern instability.

 The last time my eye was on it was through Instagram, during the youth protests.

 I connected with a lot of young artists and followed along their beautiful lives, University art classes and young love intertwined with the countries’ politics and war.

-I imagine growing up and living amongst them.
+I imagine growing up and living amongst them and smelling the air.